How to Prioritize Your UX Metrics for Business Success

-UX development is just like any other business activity, and we measure success by the numbers.
-We also use qualitative data since many aspects of the customer experience are tied to emotions.
+UX metric development is just like any other business activity, and we measure success by the numbers.
+We also use qualitative data since many aspects of customer experience are tied to emotions.
 We find UX metrics by taking a baseline measurement and then tracking these numbers after release.

 The most important metrics in UX depend on the company's goals, the stage of the project, and the UX project itself.